KieranLafferty/KLSwitch/README.md

 Add the following line to your podfile

 	pod 'KLSwitch', :git=>'git://github.com/KieranLafferty/KLSwitch.git'

 ## Usage ##
+Interface is exactly the same as for the regular UISwitch you know and love (http://developer.apple.com/library/ios/#documentation/uikit/reference/UISwitch_Class/Reference/Reference.html)

+Added an event handler block to recieve state changes when the switch is toggled on/off which can be set as follows:

+	mySwitch.didChangeHandler = ^(BOOL isOn) {
+		//Do something useful with it here
+	}

+Or it can be set using the custom initializer
+	- (id)initWithFrame:(CGRect)frame
+	   didChangeHandler:(changeHandler) didChangeHandler;

 See Demo project for sample usage using Interface Builder